uc-r/uc-r.github.io/analytics/descriptive/multivariate-inference.md

 First, I provide the data and packages required to replicate the analysis and then I walk through the basic operations to compare means and proportions between two or more groups.

 1. [Replication requirements](#replication): What you'll need to reproduce the analysis in this tutorial.
-2. [Comparing means of two groups](#2means): Testing for the difference in group means.
+2. [Comparing means of two groups](#means): Testing for the difference in group means.
 3. [Comparing means of three or more groups](#anova): Testing for differences across multiple group means.
-4. [Comparing proportions of two groups](#2props): Testing for the difference in group proportions.
+4. [Comparing proportions of two groups](#props): Testing for the difference in group proportions.
-5. [Comparing proportions of three or more groups](#3props): Testing for differences across multiple group proportions.
+5. [Comparing proportions of three or more groups](#props3): Testing for differences across multiple group proportions.

 <br>

-## Prerequisites
+## Prerequisites {#replication}
 This tutorial primarily uses base R functions; however, we leverage `ggplot2` and `dplyr` for some basic data manipulation and visualization tasks.
 To illustrate the key ideas, we use [employee attrition data](https://www.ibm.com/communities/analytics/watson-analytics-blog/hr-employee-attrition/) provided by the `rsample` package